 Building a culture of tsunami awareness on the Oregon coast that reduces the potential injury and fatality rate can be accomplished through concerted education/outreach campaigns, developing school curricula on tsunami hazards, improving signage, and implementing frequent evacuation drills reminding people of where they need to go.
-Oregon Emergency Management has developed a guidance document for how to organize and hold a tsunami evacuation drill (OEM, 2017), providing a valuable starting point for coastal communities intending to pursue this option.
+Oregon Emergency Management has developed a guidance document for how to organize and hold a tsunami evacuation drill (OEM, 2017), which provides a valuable starting point for coastal communities intending to pursue this option.

-We quantified impacts to both temporary and permanent populations in our injury and fatality estimates for two reasons: First, planners can apply their own judgment to their community's population at off-peak times, such as assuming that wintertime temporary population is 10%-50% of peak summertime (e.g., Figure 3-5), and second, tsunami preparation and education awareness levels of permanent residents versus temporary populations are likely to differ.
-For example, temporary populations generally have little to no knowledge of the hazard, evacuation procedures, or optimal routes to safety and are more likely to engage in counterproductive milling behaviors that will lead to greater risk of death.
-In contrast, we hypothesize that permanent residents are generally better prepared (are generally aware of the hazard and their evacuation routes) and are less likely to mill following an earthquake.
+We quantified impacts to both temporary and permanent populations in our injury and fatality estimates for two reasons: First, planners can apply their own judgment to their community's population at off-peak times, such as assuming that wintertime temporary population is 10%-50% of peak summertime (e.g., Figure 3-5); second, tsunami preparation and education awareness levels of permanent residents versus temporary populations are likely to differ.
+For example, temporary populations generally have little to no knowledge of the hazard, evacuation procedures, or optimal routes to safety and are more likely to engage in counterproductive milling behaviors (delaying departure) that will lead to greater risk of death.
+In contrast, we hypothesize that permanent residents are generally better prepared (are aware of the hazard and their evacuation routes) and are less likely to delay their evacuation following an earthquake.
 Again, planners can apply their own judgment on the level of preparedness, including departure times and evacuation speeds, between the groups, to better refine the estimates of injuries and fatalities that may occur in their community.

 Depending on the community, the temporary population on average may be closer to the ocean, and thus farther away from safety, compared with the permanent resident population.
 Market forces often drive such housing arrangements (Raskin and Wang, 2017).
-This is the case in a number of communities such as Seaside or Cannon Beach, where hotels, motels, and rental homes are located closest to the beach.
-This sets up a problematic situation where a presumed less-informed group is farther away from safety and may take longer to depart, with resultant higher proportion of fatalities compared to the permanent residents.
+This is the case in a number of communities such as Seaside and Cannon Beach in Clatsop County, and Rockaway Beach in Tillamook County, where hotels, motels, and rental homes are located closest to the beach.
+This sets up a problematic situation where a presumedly less-informed group is farther away from safety and may take longer to depart, with resultant higher proportion of fatalities compared to the permanent residents.